Passing score PMP exam: What You Need to Know

 Can I Pass with a Below Target Score in One Domain?

-• Business Environment: This is the smallest domain, making up 8% of the questions.
+• Business Environment: This is the smallest segment, accounting for just 8% of the total questions.

 What Score Should I Aim for on Practice Exams?